Gfuen/AWSSecurityCert/awssecuritystudy.md

     - NO Deletes or Changes until removed
     - s3:PutObjectLegalHold is required to add or remove
     - Prevent accidental deletion of critical object versions
+- Vault lock policy can be locked to prevent future changes in AWS S3 Glacier to deploy regulatory and compliance controls
+- Steps to lock a vault
+    - 1. Initiate the lock by attaching a vault lock policy to your vault which sets lock to in-progress state and returns a lock ID.
+While in the in-progress state, you have 24 hrs to validate vault lock policy before the lock ID expires. (initiatie-vault-lock API to start)
+    - 2. Use the lock ID to complete the lock process.
+If the vault lock policy doesnt work as expected you can abort the lock and restart from the beginning. (abort-vault-lock API to abort)

 ## S3 Versioning & MFA